quoirien/slide-machine/README.md

 ## Upcoming Features

 A few things I'm planning to add soon:
-- ability to "record" from currently playing sequence to a buffer in order to be able to build new sequences from bits of other sequences **(DONE)**
-- ability to record individual frames as above
+- ability to record individual frames to buffer
 - ability to record the actual screen as it appears and store as a special sequence
 - pre-made complex effects; for instance, zoom + shift patterns, wiggle patterns, slow fade in and out of opacity, etc.
 - ability for the user to name and save effects or groups of effects
 - ability to delete sequences, states, state_sequences
 - allow state sequence timing to be specified in cycles (as current), seconds (e.g. "10s") or minutes (e.g. "2m")
-- for effects, allow user to put in ranges, so for instance 100-300,4 could mean go from 100 to 300% in 4 steps
+- for effects, allow user to put in ranges, so for instance 100-300,4 could mean go from 100 to 300% in 4 steps **(DONE)**
-- for effects, allow user to put in repeats, so for instance for flash, could have 1x100,0x50 = 100 1s followed by 50 0s
+- for effects, allow user to put in repeats, so for instance for flash, could have 1x100,0x50 = 100 1s followed by 50 0s **(DONE)**
+- ability to "record" from currently playing sequence to a buffer in order to be able to build new sequences from bits of other sequences **(DONE)**

 ## How to Use